fpserg/RealMe/docs/PRODUCT/REALM_ROLES.md

 ## Purpose

-The Curator governs the evolution of the Realm's knowledge.
+The Curator governs the evolution of the World's knowledge.

 He neither designs the architecture nor operates it.

 He determines what deserves a permanent place within the Repository.

+---

 ## Responsibilities